ahadik/node_starter/README.md

 ###Using
 Once `gulp` runs successfully with out errors (a few Sass Lint warnings may be produced due to typography styling), a browser window will be opened automatically displaying `index.html`.

-If you make changes to any front-end file, such the text of `index.html`, or the Sass itself, Gulp will automatically re-run and Browser-Sync will reload the webpage for you, provided you have loaded the page on port 8000.
+If you make changes to any front-end file, such as the text of `index.html`, or the Sass itself, Gulp will automatically re-run and Browser-Sync will reload the webpage for you, provided you have loaded the page on port 8000.

 If you make changes to any back-end file, such as `app.js`, Gulp will rebuild the code and Nodemon will restart your Node server.